GiovaneIwamoto/tomasulo-simulator/README.md

 Originally from `lucasreis1/TFSim` [TFSim](https://github.com/lucasreis1/TFSim)

-Event-driven simulation of the Tomasulo Algorithm using the C++ interface SystemC, with a complete GUI.
+Event-driven simulation of the Tomasulo Algorithm using the C++ interface SystemC, with a complete Graphical User Interface.

 The purpose of this project is to ease the teaching of this algorithm, deemed extremely important to the understanding of out-of-order execution on modern microprocessors.